DENGYONGZHEN/devops-space/DOP-C02 only self-learning.md

 Which combination of steps should the DevOps engineer take to meet these requirements?
 (Choose three.)

-- 🔑A. Update the EFS file system policy to provide Account B with access to mount and write to the EFS file system in Account
+- ##### 🔑A. Update the EFS file system policy to provide Account B with access to mount and write to the EFS file system in Account  A.

-- 🔑A.

 - 🔑B. Create SCPs to set permission guardrails with fine-grained control for Amazon EFS.

 - 🔑C. Create a new EFS file system in Account B. Use AWS Database Migration Service (AWS DMS) to keep data from Account A and Account B synchronized.

-- 🔑D. Update the Lambda execution roles with permission to access the VPC and the EFS file system.
+- ##### 🔑D. Update the Lambda execution roles with permission to access the VPC and the EFS file system.

-- 🔑E. Create a VPC peering connection to connect Account A to Account B.
+- ##### 🔑E. Create a VPC peering connection to connect Account A to Account B.

 - 🔑F. Configure the Lambda functions in Account B to assume an existing IAM role in Account A.